 “Nine times out of ten, the answer I got back from people was, ‘Can I come work for you?’ ” Stephens says.
 “There is no better endorsement of anarchist politics than that.”

 No, it’s not an endorsement of anarchist politics.
 It’s a condemnation of the federal government in its current reincarnation.
 In fact, anarchism and federal bureaucracy are birds of a feather.
 Somebody should make a movie about a love affair between a federal government employee and an anarchist.
 She: a lawyer and a first college grad in her family.
 Hails from a red state and works for a Democratic Senator.
 Ticking biological clock.
-He: a trust-fund baby and a dog-walker.
+He: a trust-fund baby and a dog-walker from a liberal family of hereditary anarchists.
 Will end up as a stay-at-home dad.

-These days anarchy is about big government.
-American anarchists consistently support presidential candidates like Nader and Obama who promise dramatic expansion of the federal government.
-They are in awe of Europe where anarchists live on the dole.
-Here in the US Jello Biafra is on record proposing state subsidize of punk bands.
-Also the US anarchists settle in localities, such as Berkeley or New York, known for meddling municipal government.
+These days anarchy is all about big government.
+American anarchists consistently support presidential candidates, like Nader and Obama, who promise dramatic expansion of the federal government.
+They are in awe of Europe, where anarchists live on the dole.
+They dream up ways to transfer taxpayer’s wealth to themselves; Jello Biafra, for instance, is on record proposing state subsidize of punk bands.
+The US anarchists settle in localities, such as Berkeley or New York, known for meddling municipal government.
 When they move to the free states of Pacific North-West, they grow government there.

 Bureaucrats and anarchists have similar goals.
 Both wish to engineer a perfect society via government intervention along the lines of Nader’s car safety regulations and welfare for all.
 In fact, the two groups need each other.
 Richard Fernandez explains that anarchists are cannon fodder in European intra-left battles: